fortrabbit/blog/where-to-host-my-website-now.md

 ---
 title: Where to host my website now?
 author: fl
 published: true
-excerpt: "IaaS, PaaS, bare metal, shared hosting, managed hosting — Quo vadis?"
+excerpt: IaaS, PaaS, bare metal, shared hosting, managed hosting — Quo vadis?
 created: 2012-12-04
+tags:
+  - opinion
 ---

 Our old, bare-metal hosting platform MISH is in the sunset phase.
 This article should help our existing clients to decide where to host their stuff in the future.
 It's also meant as a general advice to anyone who is not sure whether a cloud PaaS provider is the right choice.
 If not: what alternatives are there?
 If yes: what other services need to be booked beside a cloud hosting platform?